jacksoncooper/blog/posts/2022-01-31-hash-tables.md

 $$ f(c) = c^2 $$

 is called _quadratic probing_.
-There's a clever proof from _Weiss_ (Theorem 5.1) that says that, "If quadratic probing is used, and the table size is prime, then a new element can always be inserted if the table is at least half empty."
+There's a clever proof from _Weiss_ (Theorem 5.1) that says

+> If quadratic probing is used, and the table size is prime, then a new element can always be inserted if the table is at least half empty.

 Quadratic probing tries to reduce the clustering that affects linear probing, but Weiss said something about _secondary clustering_ being concern.
 Keys that hash to the same bucket will try to resolve a collision using the same quadratic function, and this repeated checking is overhead.

 $$ f(c) = c \cdot h_2(k) $$